TL;DR

 What this covers

-- Gemini: Google’s multimodal AI assistant (and the underlying model family), deeply integrated with Google Workspace and Search.
+- Gemini: Google’s multimodal AI assistant and the model family behind it (Gemini 3 Flash, Gemini 3.1 Pro).
+Deeply tied to Google Workspace and Search.

 Who this is for